 The program is 36 weeks long and consists of nine modules.
-Each module is 80 hours and is conducted in a classroom and laboratory environment on campus.
 Tests and/or quizzes are administered weekly during each didactic module; however, there is no final examination for the program.
 Additionally, there is no externship for this program as all practical experience will be conducted in a lab setting.
 A diploma will be awarded upon graduation.